omerciftcibasi/StackedProgressBar/README.md

 ## Getting Started

 Vue Stacked Progress Bar is a Single File Component can be used to exhibit data list in progress line.
-I also provide a handy ui to represent comparing paired data values.
+It also provide a handy ui to represent comparing paired data values.

 ### Installing